ddmin/HPA/README.md

 ![](https://github.com/ddmin/HPA/blob/master/excelang.png)

 # ExceLang
-A language based on the Google Sheet Cells and the Google Sheets API.
+A language based on the Google Sheet Cells and using a Google Sheets backend.

 # Commands
 | Command name | Function |